Fairfield, CT Business Litigation Attorneys

-Please contact the attorneys at Maya Murphy P.C. for a free consultation related to any employment-related dispute.
+Please contact the attorneys at Maya Law for a free consultation related to any employment-related dispute.

-At Maya Murphy, P.C., our business law group – with the benefit of vast experience in the field of employment law – regularly assists our clients with the drafting, editing, and preparation of employee handbooks for small and mid-size businesses.
+At Maya Law, our Business Law Group – with the benefit of vast experience in the field of employment law – regularly assists our clients with the drafting, editing, and preparation of employee handbooks for small and mid-size businesses.
 Planning for compliance safeguards and internal dispute resolution on a company level, when done properly and proactively, can save a business substantial time and resources later.
-Whether a client is starting up a new business or conducting a periodic review of policies and procedures, our business law group at Maya Murphy, P.C. is prepared to keep the client advised and informed, in order to minimize conflict and maximize profit.
+Whether a client is starting up a new business or conducting a periodic review of policies and procedures, our Business Law Group at Maya Law is prepared to keep the client advised and informed, in order to minimize conflict and maximize profit.

-The business litigation group at Maya Murphy, P.C. is well-versed in all types of business divorces.
+The Business Litigation Group at Maya Law is well-versed in all types of business divorces.
 We are experienced and prepared to interpret and apply provisions of operating and buy/sell agreements where applicable, and to advance and protect the business interests of individuals in matters involving business improprieties, loss of investment, business lockouts, ultra vires actions, and shareholder derivative suits.

 Consult with one of our litigators to learn how to best protect your interests from a disgruntled former business partner, or to seek an efficient end to a non-functioning business relationship.

-Maya Murphy, P.C.’s business law group assists our clients with the collection of accounts receivable where it is efficient and practical to do so.
+Maya Law’s Business Law Group assists our clients with the collection of accounts receivable where it is efficient and practical to do so.
 Unpaid invoices for services rendered can create an unwanted, undesirable strain on business and profitability.
-Consult with a member of our firm’s business law group for advice on recovering accounts receivable, and to assist your small business in creating mechanisms to retain value for your services.
+Consult with a member of our firm’s Business Law Group for advice on recovering accounts receivable, and to assist your small business in creating mechanisms to retain value for your services.